FokinPavel/fTimer/README.md

-# fTimer 0.1.0 - plugin for Jquery.
+# fTimer 0.1.0 - plugin of counter for jQuery.

 ### What is this: